ESTA USA - Apply easily for a tourist visa for the United States

 Therefore, the U.S. Department of Agriculture requires every person entering Hawaii to make a declaration, as very strict rules apply to the import and export of plants and animals.

 The same rules apply for export - import is basically prohibited.
-So better leave the beautiful Hawaiian flowers where they belong, in their home country!
+So rather leave the beautiful Hawaiian flowers where they belong, in their home country!

 (as of 2015)

-The return to Germany is similar to the arrival in the USA, but not as complicated.
-After landing, you also go to immigration and show your German passport at the counter for EU citizens.
-This is checked and it goes on to the baggage carousels.
+The return to Germany is similar to the arrival in the USA but not as complicated.
+After landing, you also walk to immigration and show your German passport at the counter for EU citizens.
+Once this is checked you move on to the baggage claim.

-With the picked up suitcases it goes through the customs control into the arrival area, and also here applies - were brought from Hawaii goods, which must be cleared, into the red area, otherwise through the green area.
-Here, too, it can happen that you are stopped by a customs officer and the luggage is opened; if you find souvenirs that were brought along in too large a quantity and should be cleared through customs, you will be fined.
+Along with your suitcases, you walk through customs control into the arrival area and the same thing applies - if you brought goods from Hawaii, which must be cleared, you go into the red area, otherwise through the green area.
+Here, too, you may be stopped by a customs officer and the luggage is opened; if you find souvenirs that were brought along in too large a quantity and should be cleared through customs, you will be fined.
 Therefore, be careful and keep all receipts of souvenirs.